open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ### Test the microservice project
 Test your microservice in the Horizon test environment.
-The test environment closely simulates the Edge node environment in which your microservice will run when deployed to an Edge node.
+The test environment closely simulates the Edge node environment in which your microservice will run when deployed to Edge nodes.
 ```
 hzn dev microservice start
 ```
 After a few seconds, the microservice will be started.
 The `docker ps` command will display the running container.
-Notice that the microservice docker container names are derived from the microservice definition's `specRef` URL, `version`, a unique UUID, and the service name.
+Notice that the microservice docker container name was formed from values in the microservice definition: `specRef`, `version`, and the service name (and a unique UUID).
 The microservice is attached to a docker network.
 See it via `docker network ls`.
 The network has nearly the same name as the microservice container name (minus the service name).

 Also note that the running container exposes no host network ports.
 Microservices on a Horizon Edge node, run in a sandboxed environment where network access is restricted only to workloads that require the microservice.
 This means that when running in a Horizon test environment, by default, the host cannot access the microservice's network ports.
-This is the desired and expected behavior.
+This can be overriddent, but in general is the desired and expected behavior.

-Finally, use
+Finally, look at the environment variables that have been passed into the container:
 ```
-docker inspect <container_name> | jq ".[0].Config.Env"
+docker inspect `docker ps -q` | jq ".[0].Config.Env"
 ```
-to inspect the environment variables that have been passed into the container.
 The variables prefixed with "HZN" are provided by the Horizon Edge node platform.
 A microservice container can exploit these environment variables.
 See the [Horizon Environment Variable Documentation](https://github.com/open-horizon/anax/blob/master/doc/managed_workloads.md) for a complete description of Horizon Edge node environment variables.